numbers0580/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  In this case, 'personalDice()' effectively creates a local variable called 'name' and assigns it a value -- the passed argument, but it doesn't get used until the console.log
+  contained within the nested child function created within 'personalDice()'
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The thing that's the same is the function called 'personalDice("Dan")'.
+The thing that could change is the actual returned result from that function, since it uses a randomizer.
 c.
 What is the lexical scope of `newRoll`?
+  Since 'newRoll' is declared inside the innermost nested function, if needed it can access variables in it's parent, grandparent, etc. This includes the Math objects it uses,
+  and 'name' that is effectively declared within its parent 'personalDice()'.

 ### Task 3 - Stretch Goals